sezar543/Using-Machine-Learning-for-Quantum-Chemistry/README.md

 #### Objective:

-The goal of this project was to review the following paper and discuss future research that needs to performed.
+The goal of this project was to review the following paper and discuss future research that can be performed to improve results.
 [link](https://arxiv.org/abs/1906.04015v1)

 #### Preface: